Northern Ireland

 Did You Know?

-- •The name Slievelamagan is derived from the Irish Sliabh Lámhagáin, which translates as 'mountain of the creeping' or 'mountain of the hands and knees'.
-It refers to the extreme steepness of the slopes, which traditionally required climbers to use their hands for balance.
+- •The name is derived from the Irish Sliabh Lámhagáin, meaning 'mountain of crawling' or 'creeping.'
+It refers to the steepness of its boulder-strewn slopes, which supposedly forced early climbers to ascend on all fours.
+An older name, Slieve Snavan, shares the same meaning.